ComputationalRadiationPhysics/pyDive/README.md

 **Features:**
  - Since all cluster management is given to [IPython.parallel](http://ipython.org/ipython-doc/dev/parallel/) you can take your existing profiles for pyDive.
 No further cluster configuration needed.
- - Save bandwidth by slicing an array in parallel on disk before loading it into main memory!
+ - Save bandwidth by slicing an array in parallel on disk first before loading it into main memory!
  - GPU-cluster array available thanks to [pycuda](http://mathema.tician.de/software/pycuda/) with additional support for non-contiguous memory.
  - Like all of pyDive's distributed array types are auto-generated from local arrays like numpy, hdf5, pycuda, etc... you can make your own local array classes distributed too.